 “CIBC” means Canadian Imperial Bank of Commerce.

-“Class B Interest” shall have the meaning to term in the Facility Agreement.
+“Class B Interest” shall have the meaning ascribed given to such that term in the Facility Agreement.

-“Cost of Carry” means, for any date, any amounts due and payable by the Trust on such date to any of the Finance Parties (as defined in the Facility Agreement) pursuant to Article XXV (Indemnities) of the Facility Agreement, calculated in accordance with the requirements set forth in the definition of “Calculation Agent.”
+“Cost of Carry” means, for any date, any amounts due and payable by the Trust on such date to any of the Finance Parties (as defined in the Facility Agreement) pursuant to Article XXV (Indemnities) of the Facility Agreement, each such amount calculated in accordance with the requirements set forth in the definition of “Calculation Agent.”

-“Default Interest Period” has the meaning given to in Section .
+“Default Interest Period” has the meaning given to it that term in Section 2.7 2.6.

-“Default Rate” has the meaning given to in Section .
+“Default Rate” has the meaning given to it that term in Section 2.7 2.6.

 “Enron Communications” means Enron Communications, Inc., an Oregon corporation.